maproulette/docs/_documentation/teams/02-following.md

 title: Following other Users
 ---

-> Following is not available in the current MapRoulette frontend.
-There is no
-> Follow widget, no combined activity timeline, and no **Allow Following**
-> setting.
-This page describes how following worked, for reference.
-{: .legacy}

 MapRoulette supported basic Following capability whereby users could follow other users to easily keep abreast of their MapRoulette activity.
 While all MapRoulette activity is public, the activity of users you followed was pulled